 Set the precision Voltage Source to +10.0000 Volts.
 Use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to select "Scale 10V" and press ENTER.
-Use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to select the Channel Input Number, 1, 2 or 3, (4,5 or 6) to which the voltage source is connected and press ENTER.
-With an input of 10.0V, press ENTER and the Recorder program will calibrate the ADC 10.0V range.
+Use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to select the Channel Input Number 1, 2, 3, 4, 5 or 6 (7, 8, 9, A, B or C) to which the voltage source is connected and press ENTER.
+With an input of 10.0V, press ENTER.
+A window will appear showing the reading of the voltage source connected.
+NOTE: If the calibration is not correct, the value shown in the window will not be correct.
+You will then be prompted with an "Are you sure?" message.
+Select YES to continue the calibration or NO to abort.
+If YES is selected, the Recorder program will calibrate the ADC 10.0V range.
 Calibration of the 10.0 V Range is now complete.
 Continue calibration of the current Range.